-With a noise rating of 68 dBA (less noisy than an office), the generator features a conventional pull-start mechanism.
+The generator is rated for a noise of 68 dBA (less noisy than background music).
+Its starting mechanism is based on a conventional pull-start mechanism.

 With a fuel capacity of 4 gallons, the SUA4500 may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.36 GPH).

-As it features a twist-lock L14-30R receptacle, the SUA4500 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+As the SUA4500 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Thanks to a built-in fuel gauge, the generator allows you to quickly, conveniently and easily check the gas level at a glance.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the A-iPower SUA4500 also comes with several accessories, including: tool kit, oil and RV adapter.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the A-iPower SUA4500's package also includes these accessories: oil and tool kit.